-Disclosure Scotland – Protection of Vulnerable Groups Scheme
+Disclosure Scotland: Protection of Vulnerable Groups Scheme

 English language requirements

-International English Language Testing System (IELTS) Academic module (not General Training):
+International English Language Testing System (IELTS) Academic module (not General Training)

-- no sub-test less than 7.0
+- 7.0 with no sub-test under 7.0

-The University of Glasgow accepts evidence of the required language level from the Language Centre Pre-sessional courses.
+The University of Glasgow accepts evidence of the required language level from the English for Academic Study Unit Pre-sessional courses.
 We also consider other BALEAP accredited pre-sessional courses:

 What do I do if...

 The University's School of Modern Languages and Cultures offers a range of Pre-sessional courses to bring you up to entry level.
 The course is accredited by BALEAP, the UK professional association for academic English teaching.

 my language qualifications are not listed here?